earthly/website/blog/_posts/2023-04-09-python-data-classes.md

             return "InvalidComparison"
 ~~~

+Did we work extra hard here?
+No, we didn't.
+(Almost) all of this is boilerplate code that you'll write whenever you create a Python class.

-Suppose you need to add the GPA for each student, remove the `name` attribute and add two new attributes: `first_name` and `last_name`, the list of classes each student has taken, and a bunch more.
+Now suppose you need to add the GPA for each student, remove the `name` attribute and add two new attributes: `first_name` and `last_name`, the list of classes each student has taken, and a bunch more.

 **What do you do next?**